 More students than ever before have made the decision to include a study abroad experience into their undergraduate careers.
-Yet only 3% of American undergraduates actually study abroad each year, so some parents may not have had any experience with the concept of earning credits overseas.
+Yet less than 10% of American undergraduates actually study abroad each year, so some parents may not have had any experience with the concept of earning credits overseas.
 Closer to 30% of TCNJ undergraduates study, intern, teach, or volunteer overseas, which still means that over two thirds of our students choose not to study abroad.

 This page has been developed to help parents appreciate what “study abroad” means and how TCNJ supports students through the process.
 Education abroad programs help students prepare for the 21st century global marketplace, graduate and professional schools, and community life at home.
 Learning takes place inside and outside the classroom, and TCNJ programs have been designed to help students capture those lessons and use them in their academic careers and their personal lives.